Board of Directors: Call for nominations

 May I be nominated for more than one open position?

 Yes.
-If there is more than one open Board of Director position in a nomination year, candidates may be nominated for multiple positions.
-However, it is recommended that you focus on the position that most aligns with the candidate’s expertise, area(s) of emphasis and record of engagement.
+If there is more than one open Board of Director position in a nomination year, candidates may be considered for multiple positions.
+Only one form needs to be submitted and should include willingness of the candidate to serve in one or either position.

 May I be nominated more than once for a single position?

 The Nominating Committee will consider only the first nomination for an individual.
-Submitting more than one nomination for an individual per position is not recommended.
+Submitting more than one complete nomination for an individual is not recommended.

 How will I know if my nomination was received?